 Developing Management Skills

 You know your job; now you're ready to guide others.
-Hone your management skills by joining STC's management SIG, attending sessions on management at STC's annual conference, and reading articles on management in STC publications.
+Hone your management skills by joining STC's SIGs, attending sessions at STC's annual conference, and reading articles in STC publications.

 When you're offered a management position, don't forget to check the statistics in STC's salary database.
 The survey compares salaries for mid- and senior-level technical communicators in supervisory and nonsupervisory positions.
 See where you stand!